-For infants, goat's milk has the same disadvantages as cow's milk.
-It is also low in folic acid and vitamin D, although goat's milk enriched with folic acid and vitamin D is available at grocery stores.
-Like cow's milk, you can start serving goat's milk to your child between the ages of 9 and 12 months.
-Choose pasteurized whole goat's milk (3.25% milk fat).
+For babies less than 9 months old, goat's milk has the same disadvantages as cow's milk: It doesn't provide the necessary elements for proper development and can cause iron deficiency.
+You can start serving goat's milk to your child between the ages of 9 and 12 months.
+Choose pasteurized whole goat's milk (3.25% milk fat), and choose milk that's been fortified with folic acid and vitamin D.